 Avoid any form of hospitality that appear inappropriate and as an attempt to influence someone's behavior.
 Always consider whether a gift, meal, or other type of hospitality you plan to give or receive could be considered excessive or inappropriate, whether it could lead to or imply any obligation, or be interpreted as a bribe.
-In this sense, ensure that the location chosen for a business meeting is appropriate for exchanging information related to the purpose of the meeting and keep in mind the applicable hospitality limits (travel, accommodation, meals).
+In this sense, ensure that the location chosen for a business meeting is appropriate for exchanging information related to the purpose of the meeting and keep in mind the applicable local value limits for hospitality (travel, accommodation, meals).